FAQs

 I work with adults, young people (16+), and couples.

-I work in a neurodiversity-affirming way and aim to offer a space where you can be yourself, feel comfortable, and speak openly about your experiences.
+When we work together, I aim to offer a space where you can be yourself, and explore what’s going on at your own pace.

 What happens in a counselling session?